Live Five is proud to present...

 The company behind Les Liaisons Dangereuses and The Cherry Orchard brings you the Pulitzer-winning tale of the American Dream unrealized.
 In the role of crumbling patriarch Willy Loman, Bruce McKay leads a seasoned cast and crew of homegrown theatre professionals.
 As potent and engaging as it was sixty years ago, we're proud to present this classic drama whose relevance has returned to the fore.

 Theatre Naught's guiding principle is to produce plays from the world's classical canon so that artists and audiences alike can have access to the richness and complexity of the most revered works created for the stage.
-A truly collaborative entity, Theatre Naught chooses plays that feature large casts while striving for gender parity and opportunities for both established and emerging artists.
+A truly collaborative entity, Theatre Naught chooses plays that feature large casts while striving for gender parity, and creates opportunities for both established and emerging artists.